migramirez2/Harmony-ONE/progress/konstantin-potapov.md

+2023-12-04 Mon: This week, I addressed all the issues discovered by Soph regarding leader rotation.
+Furthermore, I resolved an issue introduced after the last merge, prevented the code from passing tests, and fixed an infinite loop that could occur during stream synchronization.

+---

+2023-11-27 Mon: This week, I enhanced epoch chain synchronization and improved the efficiency of test execution.
+We no longer encounter floating tests, and the test execution time has been significantly reduced.
+Furthermore, I eliminated outdated code related to block insertion, resulting in lower memory consumption and improved processing speed.

+---

 2023-11-20 Mon: I investigated an incident that occurred with two nodes in the devnet.
 Following thorough research, I submitted several pull requests (PRs) to enhance stability and performance.
 Furthermore, I implemented integration with the ELK Stack (Elasticsearch, Logstash, and Kibana) for local development, facilitating real-time log analysis.

 ---